donutrj/verdigris2/content/Characters/Characters.md

 | 9    | Vain       |
 | 10   | Vengeful   |
 # Talents
+Talents are the primary way players will spend the experience their earn during the session.
+These are situational bonuses that dramatically impact the way the game is played.
+## Character Creation
-Lastly, select two talents from the [[Talents Master List|talents page]].
+Select two talents from the [[Talents Master List|talents page]].
 Make sure they are valid, as many talents require you to take a pre-requisite talent first.
 # Relationships
 When making a character, work with the other players at find a dynamic between your character and another.

+*I need to make this less horny bait as per comments from Anne*

 | Sample Relationships   |
 | ---------------------- |